AWS Amplify Console Service Level Agreement

 AWS Amplify Console SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amplify Console, or any other Amplify Console performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amplify Console; (ii) that result from any actions or inactions of you or any third party; (iii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (iv) that result from use of an origin server other than Amazon S3; (v) that result from failure to follow the guidelines or exceeding the usage limitations described in the Amplify Console Documentation on the AWS Site; or (vi) arising from our suspension or termination of your right to use Amplify Console in accordance with the Agreement (collectively, the “AWS Amplify Console SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Amplify Console, or any other Amplify Console performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amplify Console; (ii) that result from any actions or inactions of you; (iii) that result from your equipment, software or other technology; (iv) that result from use of an origin server other than Amazon S3; (v) that result from failure to follow the guidelines or exceeding the usage limitations described in the Amplify Console Documentation on the AWS Site; or (vi) arising from our suspension or termination of your right to use Amplify Console in accordance with the Agreement (collectively, the “AWS Amplify Console SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.

 - “Error Rate” means: (i) the total number of internal server errors returned by Amplify Console divided by (ii) the total number of requests during that five minute interval.
 We will calculate the Error Rate for each Amplify Console account as a percentage for each five minute interval in the monthly billing cycle.
 The calculation of the number of internal server errors will not include errors that arise directly or indirectly as a result of any of the AWS Amplify Console SLA Exclusions.